 As can be seen, this protective scope is very extensive, such that the directive is intended to provide protection to anyone who could become a whistleblower as a consequence of their ‘work-based relationship.’

-Crucially, to be afforded protection under the EU whistleblower directive, the whistleblower only needs to have reasonable grounds to believe that what they are reporting is true, with their motives for reporting (good or bad) being considered irrelevant.
+Crucially, to be afforded protection under the EU Whistleblower Protection Directive, the whistleblower only needs to have reasonable grounds to believe that what they are reporting is true, with their motives for reporting (good or bad) being considered irrelevant.
 This is a notable variation of the normal ‘good faith’ requirement.

-Does the EU whistleblower directive address retaliation?
+Does the EU Whistleblower Protection Directive address retaliation?
 Is there anything unique?

 The directive requires that Member States establish protective measures including independent advice services for whistleblowers, immediate remedial measures against retaliation, protection from liability, protection in judicial proceedings, and other support services, including financial and psychological.